thalescpl-io/dke-service-setup/README.md

 ```

 To finally set a DNS record to map your chosen FQDN to the now available public IP, go to your DNS provider to do this.
-If you have chosen to use the cloudapp DNS provided by Azure, follow the steps shown in this video ([link](https://youtu.be/ns6TMhuEkoA)) to set the required FQDN on the IP of your AKS loadbalancer resource.

 Now your DKE service is reachable over your selected FQDN.
 Browse to *<https://YOUR_FQDN/DKE-Key-001>* and you should see a json response containing the details of your DKE key. **Please be patient with letsencrypt!
 It usually takes about 2-5 minutes to issue a publicly valid certificate to your DKE service!**